lawrancej/comp310/Setup.md

 3. In the file selector, click your name, click Make New Folder and type in `comp310`.
 Click OK.
 4. Leave the repository type alone, it should be Personal Repository as selected by default.
 Click Initialize.
 5. Click Repository -> Remote repositories...
-6. In the dialog box, for name, enter: `professor`; for URL, enter: `https://github.com/lawrancej/comp310.git`.
+6. In the dialog box, for name, enter: `upstream`; for URL, enter: `https://github.com/lawrancej/comp310.git`.
 Click Save changes.
 Click Yes, and follow any prompts.
 Close the Remote repositories dialog box.
 7. Click the Down arrow button to pull from the professor.
 You don't need to play with any of the options, just click Pull.

 # 7. Create your remote repository